Hero Image

 Equipment

-A standard spring floor or foam block floor size of30' x 20' at minimum is required.
+A standard spring floor or foam block floor size of 30' x 20' at minimum is required.
 Floor surfaces can be puzzle mats, carpets, tatami mats, or any similar type of surface.
-The floor must be level and free of debris for athlete safety.
+For athlete safety, the floor must be level and free of debris.

 Preliminary Qualifier Round